Skip to main content

 • “It's a bit surprising how dark the story gets while maintaining a relatively child-like atmosphere.”

-• “Its atmosphere is more whimsical than daredevil, with level features cultivating a playful acrobatic feel rather than one of intensity despite how the stakes rise and even spike as the game progresses.”
+• “Its atmosphere is more whimsical than daredevil, with level features cultivating a playful acrobatic feel rather than one of intensity despite how the stakes rise as the game progresses.”

 • grinding